Common Candy Dishwasher Error Codes

 - Check Heater Assembly: Test the heating element’s resistance as described in E:08.
 Also, visually inspect for any cracks or damage to the element or its seals.

-- Check Heater Relay: While often integrated into the PCB, a faulty heater relay can be identified by the absence of voltage to the heater when it should be on, or by being stuck in an open/closed position.
-This typically requires PCB replacement.
+- Check Heater Relay: While often integrated into the PCB, a faulty heater relay can be identified by the absence of voltage to the heater when it should be on or by being stuck in an open/closed position.

 E:15 or E15: EEPROM Error (Memory Chip Failure)